-Since 2013, I have worked as an independent consultant, researcher, and engineer in the areas of music information retrieval, data science, machine learning, and signal processing.
+Since 2013, I have worked as an independent consultant, researcher, and engineer.
+As a consultant, I have helped ten companies in the areas of music information retrieval, machine learning, data science, and signal processing.
 For consulting inquiries, please email steve at stevetjoa com.

 I work on musicinformationretrieval.com, a collection of educational material related to music information retrieval.